f0e/hlae-configs/readme.md

 Recordings will save to your CS:GO game directory inside the `untitled_rec` folder.
 You can change this by adding `mirv_streams record name "[path]"` to your movie config.

-Each stream recording save to its own folder with the game audio separate.
+Each stream recording saves to its own folder with the game audio separate.
 You can automatically combine these videos with the game audio by using the provided [create videos.bat](/create%20videos.bat) script.
 Just place it inside your HLAE recording folder (untitled_rec) and run it.

 ## configuration